-Note the second floor has been recently remodeled with 5 new dormers, and there are 3 balconies 2 of which face Mt.
-Hood and the 3rd Mineral Creek.
-If you can please sweep or shovel and snow off of the second floor balconies.
+Note the second floor has been recently remodeled with 5 new dormers, and there are 3 balconies.
+Two of which face Mt.
+Hood and the third faces Mineral Creek.
+If you can, please sweep or shovel and snow off of the second floor balconies.
 Young children are not permitted on any of the balconies unless fully supervised.
-If you have young children, we recommend that keep the balcony doors locked.
+If you have young children, please keep the balcony doors locked at all times.

-Please be aware of State requirements for Traction devices or Tire Chains in winter time Often AWD or 4WD can count as a traction device.
+\\Please be aware of State requirements for Traction Devices or Tire Chains in winter time.
+Often AWD or 4WD can count as a traction device.